KirankumarGoudar/Synchronous-FIFO/README.md

 ## 📊 Results

-- Verified correct functionality across all boundary and simultaneous read-write cases
+- Verified correct functionality across all boundary and simultaneous read-write cases.
-- No data loss or corruption observed during simulation
+- No data loss or corruption observed during simulation.
-- *(Add clock frequency, FPGA synthesis results, or timing details if available)*

 ## 🛠️ Tools Used